PCMDI/pcmdi.github.io/index.md

 [publications] and [research highlights][researchhighlights].

-We are also applying our collective expertise to support modeling studies initiated by the World Climate Research Programme ([WCRP]).
+We are also applying our collective expertise to support modeling studies initiated by the World Climate Research Programme ([WCRP]) and to contribution requests for the Intergovernmental Panel on Climate Change [(IPCC) Assessment Reports][IPCC].
+PCMDI has been invited to contribute to every report from the First Assessment (FAR) in 1990 to the most recent Sixth Assessment (AR6) published in August 2021.
 Notably, we lead aspects of the Coupled Model Intercomparison Project, Phase 6 ([CMIP6]).
 PCMDI is responsible for leading the WCRP Working Group on Coupled Modelling ([WGCM]) Infrastructure Panel ([WIP]), which coordinates infrastructure support for CMIP.
 This effort includes coordination with the Earth System Grid Federation ([ESGF]) project, which stores and distributes petabyte-scale data sets from multiple MIP phases.
-Extensive analysis of the latest CMIP6 simulations by the international climate community anchored much of the scientific basis for the
-[IPCC's Sixth Assessment Report on Climate Change][ar6], published in August 2021.
+Extensive analysis of the latest CMIP6 simulations by the international climate community anchored much of the scientific basis for the [IPCC's Sixth Assessment Report on Climate Change][AR6], published in 2021/22.

 <div class="span12">
   <h3>Sponsors</h3>